I Love You Like a Brother

 I Love You Like a Brother is the debut studio album by Australian singer-songwriter Alex Lahey.
 It was released on 6 October 2017 and peaked at number 15 on the ARIA Charts.

 At the J Awards of 2017, the album was nominated for Australian Album of the Year.

-At the ARIA Music Awards of 2018, the album was nominated for ARIA Award for Breakthrough Artist – Release.
+At the ARIA Music Awards of 2018, the album was nominated for Breakthrough Artist – Release.